 Fancy eating buffet ranch barbecue under the stars?
 This is the place where it happens.
-From chicken to steak and even vegetables, they were not kidding when they labelled the activity a fiesta.
+From chicken to steak and even vegetables, they were not kidding when they labeled the activity a fiesta.

-One of the tours that are paired with the barbecue feast is sunset horseback riding and has proven to be popular to visitors.
-Other options may include canopy zip lining, surfing and ATV touring.
+One of the tours that are paired with the barbecue feast is sunset horseback riding and has proven to be popular with visitors.
+Other options may include canopy zip-lining, surfing, and ATV touring.

 Tamarindo Travel Information

-Climate in Tamarindo: Tamarindo enjoys a tropical climate.
-It is dry season from November to April.
-Green season is from May to October.
+The climate in Tamarindo: Tamarindo enjoys a tropical climate.
+It is the dry season from November to April.
+The green season is from May to October.